uclajsam/Breast_Cancer_Classification/README.md

 # Breast Cancer Classification Project

 ## Introduction
 Cancer is a disease that affects millions of people around the world.
 Machine learning has been used as a technique to help classify cancerous tumors as 'benign' or 'malignant' based on certain attributes.
-For this project, I will analyze the Wisconsin Breast Cancer dataset.
+For this project, we will analyze the Wisconsin Breast Cancer dataset.
 The set has 569 entries with 32 variables.
 The data can be obtained from the UCI Repository found [here](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) or imported through the pre-programmed datasets in Python.
 The goal of this project is to create the best model in order to classify a randomized tumor as benign (no cancer) or malignant (cancer present).
 The following Python libraries will be used for this analysis:

 - Numpy
 - Pandas